Exhibitions & Events

 Advance registration required.
 Please bring a yoga mat.

-This exhibition and related public events are supported in part by a Post-Incarceration Humanities Partnership grant from Humanities New York, The Mellon Foundation, and the Staatsburg Public Library, in association with Upstate Art Weekend and the Church in Staatsburg.
+Exhibitions and related public events are supported in part by Post-Incarceration Humanities Partnership grants from Humanities New York, The Mellon Foundation, in association with Upstate Art Weekend and the Church in Staatsburg.
 Incorrigibles is a sponsored project of the New York Foundation for the Arts.